AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/configure-role-csv-files.md

 You can configure roles via the Learning Manager FTP and Box connectors.

-After you sign in to your Box or ExaVault storage account, the Integration admin can add the following csvs in the account:
+After you sign in to your Box storage account, the Integration admin can add the following csvs in the account:

 * role.csv
 * user_role.csv